 As the urine leaves the bladder at a high pressure, the valves stop this high pressure being passed on to the kidneys.

-What is a pyeloplasty and why is it needed?
+Why is a pyeloplasty needed?

 The blockage in one of the ureters is stopping urine flowing easily from the kidney into the bladder.
 The blockage is usually present from birth, but occasionally may appear later.